yakhyoev/tidy-data/codebook.md

 Variables: 561
 Observations: 10299

-Tidy data, only mean and standard deviation variables: “new_tidy_dataset.csv” Number of subjects: 30
+Tidy data, only mean and standard deviation variables: "new_tidy_dataset.txt" or “new_tidy_dataset.csv” both saved in working directory by r script file
+Number of subjects: 30
 Activities: 6
 Tidy set observations: 180